bloc97/DiscordChatBot/README.md

 This discord bot uses Algebrite and Mathjs.
 This could not be possible without them and their hard work maintaining those libraries.

-It currently supports symbolic integration, derivation, sums and products.
+It currently supports symbolic integration, differentiation, sums and products.

 ![Demo Image](https://raw.githubusercontent.com/bloc97/DiscordChatBot/MiniAlpha/resources/demo_2.png)